Code-Institute-Org/thelibrary/README.md

 - Potential students who want to see what the CI community has to offer
 - Code Institute staff who want to share useful resources outside of the course content

-User goals include:
+**User goals include:**
 - Find posts relevant to an issue I am currently facing with my project
 - Find extra resources to support my research and debugging
 - Learn more about a certain coding subject
 - Be able to navigate The Library easily to find what I need
 - Be able to create new posts in the Library

-The Library is a great way to meet these needs, because
+The Library meets these needs, because
 - The website has been carefully designs with the needs of the community in mind.
 As the developer was herself once a CI student who created supporting content, and understands the pitfalls of the current slack pinned posts approach to the problem The Library solves.
 - The navigation fits with conventions of well laid out software, emulating the Google simple icon based navigation approach.
 - All the information a reader needs is easy to find and well laid out.
 - Post information can be searched using keywords, categories and tags, and can be filtered by newest, oldest, popularity and category.
 Giving users multiple ways to find what they need within the application's database.

+**Business goals include:**
+- Increase leads that contribute to company growth
+- Strengthen position of CI within the coding bootcamp market
+- Contribute to sales funnel enhancements
+- Contribute to CI brand positioning
+- Improve motivation, engagement and gamefication of the student experience

 ### User Stories